JoeSuber/OpenCV-Max-Build-Package-/README.md

 sudo apt-get -y install python-dev python-pip python-numpy python-gevent python-levenshtein

-sudo pip install gmpy grequests requests cython
+sudo pip install gmpy requests grequests cython ipython

-    -- gmpy -- cython are not strictly needed for opencv, but damn great
+    -- above pip items are not strictly needed for opencv, but damn great

-sudo apt-get -y install git cmake cmake-gui sudo apt-get -y install checkinstall pkg-config yasm
+sudo apt-get -y install git cmake cmake-gui checkinstall pkg-config yasm

-     ********* ATLAS holds the world on his shoulders ************** -- ATLAS from distro works, but is generic.
-Build your own from recent Source to ensure it is 'tuned' to your CPU.
+     	-- ********* ATLAS holds up the world **************
+    	-- ATLAS from distro works, but is generic.
+	-- Build your own from recent Source to ensure it is 'tuned' to your CPU.
-    From the README.debian file:
+	-- Takes 10-20 minutes

-Building your own optimized packages of Atlas is straightforward.
-Just get the sources of the package and its build-dependencies:
+The sources of the package and its build-dependencies:

-"# apt-get source atlas"
+sudo apt-get source atlas
-"# apt-get build-dep atlas"
+sudo apt-get build-dep atlas
-"# apt-get install devscripts"
+sudo apt-get install devscripts

-and type the following from the atlas source subdir:
+find the atlas-dir and type the following from the atlas source subdir:

-"# fakeroot debian/rules custom"
+sudo fakeroot debian/rules custom

-it should produce a package called:
+it should produce packages called:

 ../libatlas3-base_*.deb

-which is optimized for the architecture Atlas has been built on.
-Then install the package using dpkg -i.
+Then install the package using:

+dpkg -i" (for each .deb)

     -- if building your own ATLAS, might as well get OpenBlas:
         - git clone git://github.com/xianyi/OpenBLAS
-        -- make, make install (takes a little while) Building your own ATLAS / OpenBLAS has a nice quickening effect on arrays & Numpy arrays -- Numpy -newest sometimes has other good improvements over distro version
+        -- make, make install (takes a little while)

+    -- Numpy sometimes has other good improvements over distro version
+	- may need to edit "site.cfg" to point to the proper ATLAS or OpenBLAS location
         - git clone https://github.com/numpy/numpy.git
         - cd numpy
         - python setup.py build --fcompiler=gnu95
         - sudo python setup.py install

     -- Then, test, assuming nose is installed (sudo pip install nose):
         - cd ..
         - python -c 'import numpy; numpy.test()'